 What to do if you are homeless or about to become homeless in London

-If you are homeless, the first thing to do is go to your Local Authority or Council and ask to talk to someone in the Housing Options Team or Housing Department.
+The first thing to do is go to your Local Authority or Council and ask to talk to someone in the Housing Options Team or Housing Department.
 London Local Authorities contact details can be found via Homeless Link.
 You may be eligible for temporary accommodation or be referred to a housing charity like Evolve Housing + Support for accommodation and support.

 You can also call Shelter for more advice and support on 080 8800 4444.